UPPMAX/programming_formalisms/docs/git/branches.md

 - We consider the XX branch dead-end.
 - Let's instead start from the main branch and create a "modularity"

-!!! example "Demo or Type-along: git branch 2"
+!!! example "git branch 2"

     - add and commit